 This score exists primarily to keep lending companies from making risky loans.
-However, it’s very important that you know yours.
+However, you must know yours.
 Get your FREE annual credit report here!

-There are 3 bureaus in the US that determine your credit score: Equifax, Experian, and TransUnion.
-Often times, your score will differ across these, but typically not by a large margin.
+3 bureaus in the US determine your credit score: Equifax, Experian, and TransUnion.
+Often, your score will differ across these, but typically not by a large margin.

 Your credit score is determined, according to FICO, by 5 factors in the following way:

 Your payment history is the biggest factor that determines your credit score.
 This is a little bit more complicated than ‘make all your payment on time,’ though (although this is the most important part).

 Your history on different types of accounts – The following types of accounts are taken into consideration on your credit history:

 If anything went into collections or is on public record, your FICO score will be impacted if you have a bankruptcy, foreclosure lien, lawsuit, or a judgment on your record.
 Similarly, if anything went into collections, your score will be impacted.

 Less than 30 days late is a much smaller impact than 90 days late.
 If you stop paying, your debt might go into collections, which will have an even bigger effect.